astroband/astrograph/README.md

 `open localhost:8000`

+# Schema updates

+`cd graph && go generate`

 # TODO

-7. Remove SQL from ingest
-8. Generate GraphQL ID for every entity
+3. Abstraction over dataloader
 2. Data fields in account results + watch
 9. QueryAccounts -> * and ordered - ?
-3. Abstraction over dataloader
 3. Fast rewind to last ledger - ?
 4. Filter updates by request (do not query accounts which are not currently observed and/or not passed to ctx)
 5. Monitor entity deletion.